 Domestic Students must be at least 17 years of age during their first year of study

 International Students must turn 18 during their first year of study and have a minimum English language of level 6.0 IELTS level or equivalent

 Portfolio (see the Admissions section for advice on this)

 (Some of the above requirements may be waived for students over 20 years of age)

-The preferential application deadline for all years of the BFA, 31 October.
+The preferential application deadline for the February intake of the BFA is 31 October.
 Late applications will be considered, subject to availability.

 Find out how to apply for the BFA